-The practices and underlying assumptions most of us have grown accustomed to were designed for a world that was assumed to be predictable, homogenous and detached.
+The practices and underlying assumptions most of us have grown accustomed to were designed for a world that was assumed to be efficient, predictable and within our control.

 We now live in an unpredictable world where the individual standing in front of you, eager and enthusiastic about supporting your mission, may not share the same worldview and values as the donor you engaged with yesterday.